 DUTY AND TRUST

-In all the world there is nothing more pliant or weak than water,
+In all the world there is nothing softer or weaker than water,

 But when it attacks the hard and strong